High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Experiment Overview

 \subsection{Treatment of Systematic Uncertainties}

-Because we are aiming for a precise extraction of a small, angle-dependent effect, it is important to account for systematic uncertainties which may have a non-trivial angular dependence.
-Normalization uncertainties do not affect the extraction of $\gegm$ at all, as it is sensitive to the slope of the cross section relative to the intercept.
+Because we are aiming for a precise extraction of a small effect, with particular interest in the angular dependence of this effect, it is important to determine which sources of systematic uncertainties may have a non-trivial angular dependence.
+Frequently, uncertainties are broken into two categories: normalization or scale uncertainties, which shift all data points identically, and uncorrelated or point-to-point uncertainties, which are independent for each data point.
+In this experiment, normalization uncertainties do not affect the extraction of $\gegm$ at all, as it is sensitive to the slope of the cross section relative to the intercept.
 In many previous Rosenbluth separations, uncertainties that are correlated with angle, but where the exact correlation is not known, are treated as uncorrelated (point-to-point) or else decomposed into a normalization contribution and an additional point-to-point contribution chosen to be large enough to account for the expected range of angle-dependent behavior.
 In our analysis, we separate uncertainties into a combination of normalization, point-to-point, and contributions that could be linearly correlated with $\varepsilon$ (referred to as ``slope uncertainties'').
 This is important as a linear correction would impact $\gegm$, our primary quantity of interest, more than an equivalent uncorrelated contribution.
 Thus, treating a linear correlation as an uncorrelated contribution would suppress the impact on $\gegm$, while also enhancing the uncertainty associated with testing the linearity of the reduced cross section.
 Note also that the slope uncertainty is quoted as an estimate of the $\varepsilon$ dependence over the full possible range, $0 < \varepsilon < 1$, rather than just over the measured $\varepsilon$ range.
 This is particularly important for the low-$Q^2$ measurement where the measured $\varepsilon$ range is extremely small.
 The uncertainties are evaluated separately for each $Q^2$ value, as the experiment focused on reducing the relative uncertainties for measurements at a fixed $Q^2$ value, in some cases at the cost of larger normalization uncertainties.